letsencrypt/cp-cps/CPS.md

 ISRG uses HSMs conforming to FIPS 186-4, capable of providing random number generation and on-board creation of at least 2048-bit RSA keys and at least 384-bit ECDSA keys.

-Per [NIST SP 800‐89](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-89.pdf), section 5.3.3, the CA ensures that:
+Per NIST SP 800‐89 (<https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-89.pdf>), section 5.3.3, the CA ensures that:

   - the public exponent of any RSA key used in a DV-SSL Certificate is in the range between 2<sup>16</sup>+1 and 2<sup>256</sup>-1, and
   - the modulus of such a certificate is an odd number, not the power of a prime, and has no factors smaller than 752.